 Integration Guidelines

-Follow this advice and you won't have to spend extra time later to make them compatible with the Upload Your Own HTML process.
-Your goal is to achieve the best Search Engine rankings and maximum traffic!
+Follow this advice and you will not have to spend extra time later to make them compatible with the Upload Your Own HTML process.

-Please take your time and read the guidelines carefully to ensure that every page you create uploads flawlessly and works perfectly.
+Take your time and read the guidelines carefully to ensure that every page you create uploads flawlessly and works perfectly.

 Ready to begin?